christophehenry/django-template-transpiler/README.md

 ## Acknowledgments

-DTT heavily relies on [`django-rusty-templates`](https://github.com/LilyFirefly/django-rusty-templates) for parsing templates—to the point that is it basically a fork of it.
+DTT heavily relies on [`django-rusty-templates`](https://github.com/LilyFirefly/django-rusty-templates) for parsing templates—to the point that it basically started as a fork of it.
 It also relies on [oxc](https://github.com/oxc-project/oxc) to generate JS code from the parsed template.

 ## TODO